 We have many talented and passionate members of the Instructional Staff and Development Team that work hard to bring you an outstanding course experience.
 MacIntroPsych was honoured with the 2010 President's Award for Excellence in Course and Resource Design.
 Our unique IntroPsych Program has been the topic of academic study and received widespread media attention in the Toronto Star, Globe and Mail, CHCH News, and Maclean's (not to mention Mac's own Daily News).
 Importantly, the continual development of the MacIntroPsych Blended Learning Environment model is supported by ongoing research.
-As the Director of the Applied Cognition in Education Lab, I am actively interested in teaching, learning and technology from both an academic and a practical perspective.
-For more information, visit http://www.science.mcmaster.ca/acelab/ or follow my twitter feed: @ProfJoeKim
+As the Director of the Education & Cognition Laboratory (EdCog Lab), I am actively interested in teaching, learning and technology from both an academic and a practical perspective.
+For more information, visit https://edcog.ca or follow my twitter feed: @ProfJoeKim